jcup1/MyWins2/README.md

 # MyWins2
 This is the refactored version of MyWins app
 ## About MyWins
 MyWins allows you to keep the list of your life achievements in one eye-friendly place.
-All of them are are editable and contain title, description, date, importance, category and photos.
+All of them are editable and contain title, description, date, importance, category, and photos.

 It's a simple way to stay motivated.
 In case you are a very successful person, you can sort successes in many ways.
-Although I don't recommend adding too much of them because of risk of being critically overwhelmed.
+Although I don't recommend adding too much of them because of the risk of being critically overwhelmed.

 ![App overview](https://media.giphy.com/media/Nm1I1ufzp3sFxe5IHu/giphy.gif)